 Review information and compliance requirements for Form I-9.

 ☑ Did employee elect COBRA or Ohio continuation coverage, and what benefits will employee be entitled to upon their return?

 ☑ Determine status of health plans, cafeteria plans, and fringe benefit plans, such as vision and dental insurance.

 ☑ Determine implications for 401(k), 403(b), and/or pension plans

 ☑ Evaluate executive compensation and exempt classification status to determine what, if any, changes are necessary.
 Also review any applicable employment or severance agreements.

 ☑ Consider appropriate health and safety requirements under federal, state, and local laws or specific actions taken related to the COVID-19 pandemic

 Learn what new supplemental policies on safety are recommended or required to be followed and documented.
 For example, measures to promote social distancing in the workplace are recommended and safety gear such as masks and gloves may be required to be provided to employees.

 Additional considerations as you prepare to return employees to work include applicable wage and hour laws, especially if employees work schedules, pay rates, and classification under state and federal laws.
-Check out our Return to Work resource page for FAQs and view this Ohio-specific webinar on navigating the state’s workplace for helpful information.

 What Ohio businesses should know: